On Photography: Hiro, 1930-2021

 Still life G.O.A.T.

 Hiro turned 50 in 1980.
-During a birthday celebration in Manhatten fashion design titan, Halston said, “I’ve always admired Hiro.
+During a birthday celebration in Manhattan fashion design titan, Halston said, “I’ve always admired Hiro.
 He works in the quietest, most professional manner, and you can always count on him.
 He’s the greatest still-life photographer in the world.”

 Hiro photographs are amazing and inspirational.
 Everyone who loves photography will be awed by his work.
 That’s why On Photography is featuring Hiro again to honor his passing and his legacy.